 Depending on where you live, choosing a method of heartworm control may be a difficult decision.
 Residents of the Pacific Northwest are fortunate and do not have a heartworm problem.
 Those living in the Southeastern states and on the Gulf Coast, however, must deal with the issue year-round.
 If you live in an area where the risk of heartworm infestation is high, the decision of whether or not to use conventional heartworm medications to prevent heartworm infestation is one that should be guided by careful research and consultation with a holistic veterinarian.
 If it snows where you live, then year-round heartworm protection is over-kill.

 Overuse of insecticides for flea and heartworm control are believed, by most holistic veterinarians, to contribute to the increasing prevalence of cancer and chronic disease in our companion animals.
 The long-term health of the animal needs to be weighed against the risks of chemical prevention.

-Herbal formulas are available, such as Only Natural Pet HW Protect.
 Chemical heartworm preventatives work by continual administration of a low dose of insecticide to kill any developing microfilaria in the animal's bloodstream.
 Herbal preventatives work in a similar fashion, only using herbs instead of pesticides, and they also make the animal less appealing to mosquitoes in the first place.
 NEITHER method kills adult heartworms, which is why regular testing for heartworm is absolutely necessary regardless of what method you choose for prevention.